SSWConsulting/SSW.Rules.Content/rules/use-customer-voice-for-feedback-surveys/rule.md

 ### Receiving Responses

-The survey responses are viewable in the Dynamics | Survey Responses section, and aggregate information such as customer satisfaction metrics can be calculated from here.
+The survey responses are viewable in the Dynamics | Survey Responses section, and stats like customer satisfaction  (CSAT) metrics are here.

-You can also see individual responses from their respective Account’s page.
+Or you can see individual responses from their respective Account’s page.

 ![Figure: Customer Voice Survey section of Dynamics showing Survey Responses all together](customer-voice-responses-together.png)